overwolf/overwolf.github.io/docs/api/overwolf-streaming.md

 #### separate_tracks notes

+When disabled (default), the video (mp4) will be created with a single track.
-When this flag is enabled, it is possible to record videos that support multiple audio tracks.
+When enabled, it is possible to record videos that support multiple audio tracks:
 The Video will be created with three different audio tracks (when both Mic + Desktop is enabled):

 * Track 1: Microphone + Desktop